utrad-ical/circus-docs/docs/dev/cs/custom-display.md

 ### Check your custom display in the local environment

+Save result files to send to your custom display.
+The following files need to be changed.
+`data`: Simulated directory to save output files of your CIRCUS CS plug-in.
+`src/sampleJob.json`: Simulation of the most of the important data provided via `useCsResults()` custom hook.
+Read [here](./custom-display.md#accessing-the-cad-data) for the details.

 Run mock REST API server.
 This server can send files in `data`.
-Save your CIRCUS CS plug-in result files in `data`, if these files are required for your custom display.
 The default port number is 3000.

 ```bash title="terminal 1"
 npm run json-server
 ```

 Run webpack-dev-server to check your custom display.
 Rename a module name and a file name of import statement to your module name in `src/App.tsx`.
 The default port number is 3002.

 ```bash title="terminal 2"
 npm start
 ```

-Check your custom display via [http://localhost:3002](http://localhost:3001/).
+Check your custom display via [http://localhost:3002](http://localhost:3002/).

 ## Shared Modules